7 Days in Rome Italy - How to spend the perfect week

 Visiting the Capitoline Museums may be a bit much if you are with small children.

-Instead, you can visit the Campidoglio, stroll along the via dei Fori Imperiali, and take the elevator to the roof of the Complesso Vittoriano.
+Instead, you can visit the Campidoglio, stroll along the via dei Fori Imperiali, and take the elevator to the roof of the Complesso Vittoriano (see the pic above).

 Day 5 – option 3 – Day Trip

-If you're spending 7 days in Rome Italy, you may want a change of scenery for one of those days.
+If you're spending a week in Rome, you may want a change of scenery for one of those days.

 the amphitheater of ostia antica near romeA visit to the ancient city of Ostia Antica is a perfect break when you are spending 7 days in Rome Italy.